-I am behind a mask from the time of Covid
+I am behind a stranger in the time of Covid

 When smiles moved from our mouths io to our eyes and faces gave away nothing about intention.

-Thieves and pastors, warriors and workers, all became indistinguishable.
+Thieves and pastors, warriors and workers, all indistinguishable one from another.

 I am isolation from the time of Covid,

 When I already understood the words: alone, and silence, and lockdown.